ibm-cloud-docs/AnalyticsEngine/cos-credentials-in-iae.md

 ![Authentication to {{site.data.keyword.cos_short}} resources from {{site.data.keyword.iae_full_notm}}](images/cos-credentials-in-iae.svg)

 The diagram shows two {{site.data.keyword.cos_short}} instances with two different data buckets `b1` and `b2`.
 To distinguish between the two instances, two identifiers are used, `cosInstance1` and `cosInstance2`.
 Note that the bucket names (`b1` and `b2`) that you use must be the actual names of the existing buckets in {{site.data.keyword.cos_short}}.
 You can only choose the name of the identifier so that you can distinguish between {{site.data.keyword.cos_short}} instances.

+So, for example, to access `object1` in bucket `b1` in the Object Storage instance that is distinguished using the  `cosinstance1` identifier, use `cos://b1.cosinstance1/object1`.

 ## Structure of HMAC credentials
 For HMAC style authentication, you must define the following parameters in {{site.data.keyword.iae_full_notm}}: